Name: Unknown, goes by Mort

-Sometime later, Mort will unlock his true potential that wins him his “Rondian” title of the “Soot Knight”.
-At this level, his blessing under the rage god Yorg’s wing (or flap, as it were) is directly connected to the disgust he’s feeling at the present moment.
-In a state of wrath, he’s granted a level of strength and regeneration that would put a dragon-kin to shame, as well as a myriad of other, quite shocking capacities in combat.
+Sometime later, Mort will unlock his true potential that fits his “Rondian” title of the “Soot Knight”.
+At this level, his blessing under the swamp god Yorg’s wing (or flap, as it were) is directly connected to the passion he’s feeling at the present moment.
+In a state of high emotion, he’s granted a level of strength and regeneration that would put a dragon-kin to shame, as well as a myriad of other, quite shocking capacities in combat.
 Is it magic?
 Divine interference?… something else?
-As the only surviving apostle of the infamous Great Swamp, Mort has the conjoined psychic influences of an entire civilization empowering him, and this sometimes manifests in unexpected, even eldritch forms.
+As the only surviving apostle of the infamous Great Swamp, Mort has the conjoined psychic influences of an entire civilization empowering him, and this sometimes manifests in quite unexpected forms.

-Personality and Life: Mort hasn’t had the hardest one, but it hasn’t been a walk in the park.
+Personality and Life: Mort hasn’t had the hardest life among Rondi’s Knights, but it hasn’t been a walk in the park.

 As a half breed (in most realms, this would simply be termed as a typical human offspring with dual-ethnic parents) Mort was treated with immense disdain by nearly everyone around him.
-It is culturally understood in Rustol that to dilute the very clear lines of the white human and the black human are to insult the will of Vahaidah herself, who enacted the peace between the two guilds, turned nation states, turned distinct races.
+It is culturally understood in Rustol that to dilute the very clear lines of the white human and the black human are to insult the will of Vahaidah herself, who enacted the peace between the two nation states which after some time become distinct races.

 It was a tender relationship, where she would include him in every activity that the “normal” children got to enjoy.
 She would regale him with stories affirming his hopes to find his “star”: his reason for keeping on living in a day-to-day hell with only one confidant.

-Growing up, his childhood was fraught with stress.
+Growing up, his childhood was fraught with stress and constant danger.
 As the attitudes against half-breeds continued to rise (by this point, his skin color was made synonymous for magic crime as well as base sinfulness) his playmates dwindled one by one until the entire orphanage was against him.
-It was only thanks to the caretaker that several rather vigorous wrestling sessions didn’t turn into beatings, and then a group-condoned murder.
-The other children found an outlet in Mort, an objectifiable form of evil that they believed they could hurt and be justified in deriving satisfaction from.
+It was only thanks to the caretaker that several rather vigorous wrestling sessions didn’t turn into beatings, or even attempts at his life.
+The other children found an outlet in Mort: an objectifiable form of evil that they believed they could hurt and be justified in deriving satisfaction from.

 In light of the constant bullying and attacks from his fellow orphans, as well as more than a few close calls with adults, Mort learned to always stay a dash’s length from the the safety of the orphanage interior at all times, where the caretaker would invariably be waiting.